BBC denies 'gagging' reports over staff work review

 It added that "no staff past or present have been prevented from contributing to the review including those who have signed compromise agreements that may have included confidentiality clauses".

 A compromise agreement is reached after an employer and employee disagree about a workplace dispute, resulting in the employee leaving with a payment combined with a confidentiality clause.
 This means both the employer and employee will not speak publicly about their disagreement.

 "Like many other employers, the BBC sometimes uses such agreements to settle disputes," the BBC said.

 "The BBC ensures that every employee has independent legal advice before entering into a compromise agreement - there is no question of their being forced into signing one without understanding its implications," said a spokesman.

 However press reports have suggested that up to 20 former staff, who claimed they were bullied or sexually harassed while working at the BBC, were "banned from giving evidence to the internal review".

-The Sunday Times said: "The 20 people forced to sign the gags, called compromise agreements, are barred even from revealing they have signed such a deal."'Distressing and shocking'
+The Sunday Times said: "The 20 people forced to sign the gags, called compromise agreements, are barred even from revealing they have signed such a deal."

 The BBC's media correspondent Torin Douglas said the National Union of Journalists submitted a lengthy report to the Respect at Work review, based on the experience of many BBC staff members and freelancers.